Sorry, you need to enable JavaScript to visit this website.

 • Objective: Evaluate the outcomes associated with real-world VELTASSA use in 881 encounters of patients with non–life-threatening hyperkalemia in institutional settings

-• Primary endpoint: Mean absolute reduction in serum potassium level from baseline at 3 distinct time intervals after VELTASSA administration: 0 to 6 hours, greater than 6 to 12 hours, and greater than 12 to 24 hours
+• Primary endpoint: Mean absolute reduction in serum potassium level from baseline at 3 distinct time intervals after VELTASSA administration: 0 to 6 hours, > 6 to 12 hours, and > 12 to 24 hours

 • Limitations: This study did not have a control group; therefore, whether observed reductions in potassium levels were associated with VELTASSA alone could not be determined.
 The absence of a protocol for treatment and monitoring of hyperkalemia required exclusion of observations from the analysis in each time interval if a laboratory blood sample was not obtained.
 Real-world data were retrospectively collected, are observational in nature, and are not based on controlled clinical studies